bdaly101/AI-SQL-Dev/TESTING.md

 ## Manual Testing

-Since this is a CLI tool without automated tests, manual testing is the recommended approach.
+Since this is a CLI tool, manual testing is the recommended approach.

 ### Test Setup